 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, along with related legislation, was enacted at the end of March 2020 to counteract the economic crisis resulting from the COVID-19 pandemic, which led to nearly 21 million jobs lost in April 2020 and a second-quarter contraction in real GDP of over 31 percent at an annual rate.
-This legislation aimed to help fight the pandemic, provide relief to businesses dealing with the temporary closing of their businesses, and provide security for households while employees face furloughs, school and childcare closings, and other effects of stay-at-home and quarantine orders.
+This legislation aimed to help counter the economic impact of the pandemic by providing relief to businesses dealing with the temporary closing of their businesses, and providing security for households while employees face furloughs, school and childcare closings, and other effects of stay-at-home and quarantine orders.
 Combined with monetary policy support, this legislation formed a necessary policy response to the economic damage resulting from the pandemic.